Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Farm plots are designated with `/plot set farm` A Farm plot players to only build/destroy blocks designated in the Towny Config.yml at `global_town_settings.farm_plot_allow_blocks`.
 By default this list includes "LONG_GRASS, DOUBLE_PLANT, YELLOW_FLOWER, RED_ROSE, PUMPKIN_STEM, MELON_STEM, BEETROOT_BLOCK, CARROT, POTATO, CROPS, MELON_BLOCK, PUMPKIN".

 Who can build/destroy these blocks is still determined by the plot's perm line seen in the /plot perm screen.
-This means that if B=rao, anyone can plant/place the allowed blocks in the plot.
-If the B=r-- then only town residents can plant/place the allowed blocks.
+This means that if B=rnao, anyone can plant/place the allowed blocks in the plot.
+If the B=r--- then only town residents can plant/place the allowed blocks.

 If admins want, they can add SOIL to the allowed blocks list, which will allow anyone allowed via the perm line to also make soil with a hoe.
 By default SOIL is not included and only admins/mayors/assistants will be able to create soil with a hoe.
 Towny already protects soil from being stomped into grass, so soil will only return to dirt if it is not irrigated.